Let's begin with the top-up screen

 After

 So (drumroll...)
-I proposed adding a “clear amount” icon button that appears when the input field is focused, which is a common pattern in finance apps.
+I proposed adding a “clear amount” icon button that appears when the input field is focused, which is also a common pattern in finance apps.

 It’s a small touch, but I believe it also improves the experience for regular users.